 What’s the difference between semi-synthetic oil or fully synthetic oil?

 Synthetic oils are specifically manufactured to provide consistent, superior performance.
-Their main advantage over mineral oils is that they protect the engine across a far wider range of temperatures – up to an engine's maximum temperature.
+Their main advantage over mineral oils is that they protect the engine across a far wider range of temperatures.
+They’ll safely regulate your car engine's maximum temperature, reducing the risk of overheating.

-Oil manufacturers ensure that synthetic oils have none of the impurities found in mineral oils.
-They’re thinner, which means fuel efficiency is improved and they last long too.
+Oil manufacturers create synthetic oils with none of the impurities found in mineral oils.
+They’re thinner, too, which means fuel efficiency is improved and they last longer which can save you cash.

-There are two types of synthetic oil: semi-synthetic oil and fully synthetic oil.
+There’s not one type of synthetic oil, but two: semi-synthetic oil and fully synthetic oil.

 Semi synthetic oil